-Noriaki Kimura (The University of Tokyo, Japan), Hiroyasu Hasumi (The University of Tokyo, Japan)
+Noriaki Kimura (The University of Tokyo), Hiroyasu Hasumi (The University of Tokyo)

-Do you want your June contribution to be automatically included in subsequent reports?
-(If yes, you may still update your contribution via a form like this one.)
+Do you want your June contribution to automatically be included in subsequent reports?
+(If yes, you may still update your contribution via the Google form.)

 Yes automatically include my contributions in July and August 2017